heywoodlh/SAINTCON2019/PITCHME.md

 * Provide the minimum required kernel/OS functionality (networking, package manager, etc.) to run an application.
 * Common Linux tools not required by the kernel or application are usually not installed.

-I.E. Alpine Linux's container version is a 2.6 MB download (as of October 2019)

 -------------------------------------------------